 - ½ teaspoon Ground Cumin

-- Mix Yogurt, Ginger Garlic Paste, fresh lime juice, salt, coriander powder, turmeric powder, cayenne pepper, ground cumin, and Garam masala in a small bowl.
+- Mix Greek Yogurt, Ginger Garlic Paste (or grated ginger and finely minced garlic), fresh lemon juice, salt, coriander powder (or curry powder), ground turmeric, cayenne pepper, ground cumin, and Garam masala in a small bowl.
 It will look like a paste.
 Do not add any water.

-- Marinate your boneless, skinless, washed and dried chicken pieces with this mixture in a large mixing bowl.
+- Marinate or coat your boneless skinless chicken pieces with this mixture in a large mixing bowl.
 Wrap with plastic wrap and refrigerate for at least an hour.

 - Heat Oil in a large skillet or grill pan.
 Add the Chicken and cook until brown. (about 3 minutes per side).
 Cook the Chicken in batches.
 Once cooked, remove from the skillet and keep aside.